Wondering How To Grow Plants from Cuttings? Following these expert tips will help you in rooting them successfully!

 Some plants prefer full sun to grow, while some thrive in shady regions.
 The same goes for the cuttings; once planted, they prefer the same conditions as their parent plant.
 So, it would help if you placed the potted cuttings accordingly, i.e., indoor or outdoor.
 You can also create favorable temperatures by greenhouses or heated beds.

-Tip: Never expose the plant cuttings to the direct afternoon sun.
-A location that is warm, bright, and receives filtered sunlight is suitable, exposure to mild morning sun is favorable.
-In a hot climate, it’s best to keep cuttings in indirect sunlight.
+Tip: However, never expose the plant cuttings to direct sunlight.
+A location that is warm, bright, and receives filtered or indirect sunlight is suitable.
+Exposure to gentle morning sun is favorable.
+In a hot climate, it’s best to keep cuttings in a bright shade.

-Just like climatic conditions, optimum moisture content also varies for various plants.
-Some cuttings will sprout roots well in moist soil with organic matter, while some, like succulents, prefer dry soil with less moisture.
+Just like climatic conditions, optimum moisture content and humidity also vary for various plants.
+Some cuttings will form roots well in moist soil with organic matter, while some, like succulents, prefer dry soil and less humidity.
 Also, you have to water the plants accordingly.
 Mulching should be done if plants prefer moisture-rich soil, as this will help the soil to retain wetness for long.
+To raise the humidity, you can keep them in a greenhouse or place them in a plastic tote.

 How to Use–Take the rooting hormone in a bowl and dip the end of cuttings an inch or so in the solution before planting.
 You can prepare the rooting hormone at home or buy a commercial one.
 We’ve some DIY recipes here.